zglueck/workshop-demo/sections/2/text.md

-# WebWorldWind Text
+# Text

-WorldWind provides two classes that can be used to associate a text label with a geographic coordinate, or a screen point:
+WorldWind provides three classes that can be used to associate a text label with a geographic coordinate, or a screen point:

-* `GeographicText` - Text drawn at any geographic position and altitude
+* GeographicText - Text drawn at any geographic position and altitude
-* `ScreenText` - Text drawn in the plane of the screen
+* ScreenText - Text drawn in the plane of the screen
+* Annotation - Text drawn in a balloon with a leader pointing at the annotation's geographic position

-Like WorldWind's placemarks and shapes, the text classes implement the `Renderable` interface.
-The built-in `RenderableLayer` provides a simple mechanism for adding text to the WorldWind globe.
-RenderableLayer can contain a heterogeneous mix of objects that implement Renderable.
+Like WorldWind's placemarks and shapes, text classes implement the Renderable interface.
+RenderableLayer provides a simple mechanism for adding text to the WorldWind globe.
+RenderableLayer can contain a text, shapes, and anything else that implements Renderable.

 ```javascript
 var textLayer = new WorldWind.RenderableLayer("Text Layer");